epfl-dlab/aiflows/website/public/docs/getting_started/Quick_Start/quick_start.md

 # get demo configuration
 cfg = read_yaml_file("flow_modules/aiflows/ChatFlowModule/demo.yaml")
 ```

-An attentive reader might have noticed that the field `flow.backend.api_infos` in `demo.yaml` is set to "???" (see a snippet of here below).
+An attentive reader might have noticed that the field `flow.backend.api_infos` in `demo.yaml` is set to "???" (see a snippet here below).
 ```yaml
 flow:  # Overrides the ChatAtomicFlow config
   _target_: aiflows.ChatFlowModule.ChatAtomicFlow.instantiate_from_default_config